IDM-SP-2021/contract-book/docs/README.md

 # What are you reading? <!-- {docsify-ignore-all} -->

-Contract book for unnamed IDM Senior Project project
+This is the contract book for Afiye, a Drexel University Digital Media senior project.
+This document outlines the policies, procedures, and key technologies being utilized over the course of this project.

 ## Meet the team

-- Arpit Aluwahlia
+- Arpit Ahluwalia
 - Fidel Boamah
 - Brianna Buissereth
 - Erik Martus